Philemon

 The passage

 v17-20.
-Paul now asks Philemon to welcome Onesimus back, not out of compulsion or because it is the right thing to do, but out of Christian love.
+Again Paul asks Philemon to welcome Onesimus back, not out of compulsion or because it is the right thing to do, but out of Christian love.
 Onesimus is now a member of a new society where all members are brothers.
 He may be a slave in the flesh, but he is also an equal in the Lord.
 Paul wants a "benefit" from Philemon, not the return of Onesimus to Paul, but rather Philemon's kindly love expressed toward his runaway slave.

 Leadership

+Although leadership in the Christian church today often employs many of the tools of secular management, often with a good dose of charisma (hormones?) and sometimes with fatherly authority, we would do better to rely on the authority of love.
 Paul's request to Philemon was that he warmly accept Onesimus back as a brother in the Lord.
 He did not ask for his freedom, nor did he ask Philemon if he would be willing to allow Onesimus to return as Paul's personal servant.
 This Paul would dearly like, but he certainly does not request it.
 On the basis of Christian love, Paul asks for the establishment of Christian fellowship in service to the Lord.
 He asks Philemon to affirm community, to affirm church.
 So, he maintains the principle of applying Christian love to kingdom business, rather than his own selfish ends.
 What better leadership model is there?

 Discussion